RemiGirard/basicDockers/README.md

 ### React

-By default you app has to be inside react/app folder.
+By default, your app has to be inside react/app folder.
 To change the name of the folder modify the `.env` file:

 ```
 # react